Meteor shower peaks this weekend: When to watch

 How many meteors will we see?

-We will see a few meteors in the Northern Hemisphere with this shower.
-We won’t see as many as those who live south of the equator as this is a better shower for the Southern Hemisphere.
-This is not the best meteor shower of the year for our part of the country.
+People in the Northern Hemisphere will see a few fireballs leave glowing trains in their wake, but not as many as those who live south of the equator as this is a better shower for the Southern Hemisphere.

 Under a dark sky, it is possible to see 10 to 20 meteors per hour in the southern United States.
 We will see less in the northern part of the country across Ohio and Pennsylvania.